-Julius Higginbotham, a two-time All-American in track & field and all-Ohio Athletic Conference defensive back in football at Heidelberg University, is now in his seventh year coaching track & field at Wooster where he focuses on the sprinters and jumpers, and recently added duties as the recruiting coordinator.
-Higginbotham coached football at the College from 2012-17 spending time in charge of the defensive backs after previously coaching the strong safeties and wide receivers.
+Julius Higginbotham, a two-time All-American in track & field and All-Ohio Athletic Conference defensive back in football at Heidelberg University, is now in his eighth year coaching track & field at Wooster where he focuses on the sprinters and jumpers, and recently added duties as the recruiting coordinator.
+Higginbotham coached football at the College from 2012-17, spending time in charge of the defensive backs after previously coaching the strong safeties and wide receivers.

 Higginbotham's role led to two student-athletes qualifying for the 2016 national indoor meet for the first time in program history, and he was tabbed as the NCAA Div.
 III Great Lakes Assistant Coach of the Year for women's indoor track & field by the USTFCCCA.
-Last spring culminated in sophomore Carolyn Webster qualifying for the national championships in the high jump for the second time, and she's since qualified for both the 2018 indoor and outdoor championships.
+The 2018 season culminated in sophomore Carolyn Webster qualifying for the national championships in the high jump for the fourth time, and she went on to sweep the NCAC's Field Athlete of the Year awards at the 2019 indoor and outdoor championships.

 Before joining the Wooster staff, Higginbotham was an assistant track coach at his alma mater for two seasons (2011-12).
 Of the sprinters, hurdlers, and jumpers he worked with there, they combined for five school records and five All-American performances (men’s high jump, women’s long jump, pentathlon, and men’s triple jump), and he also was an assistant football coach at Fostoria High School during that time.